DAOF Title IX and Non-Discrimination Notice

 6. If no agreement satisfactory to the parties can be reached within twenty (20) working days from receipt of the complaint, the Title IX Coordinator or designee shall make a report to the Head of School within thirty (30) working days from receipt of the complaint.

-7. The Head of School will review the case and make its recommendations to the Title IX Coordinator within fifteen (15) working days after receiving the grievance.
+7. The Director of Schools will review the case and make its recommendations to the Title IX Coordinator within fifteen (15) working days after receiving the grievance.

 8. The Title IX Coordinator shall make provisions to maintain all records of complaints and their disposition.